 In order to initiate discussions and receive public and agency comment, a Preliminary Preferred Alternative was selected and presented on May 19, 2016 via Public Information Centre (PIC).
 The Preliminary Preferred Alternative was based on background information collected at the time.
 A copy of the PIC information is presented in Appendix D. Following the PIC, agency and public comments were considered and incorporated into the Preliminary Comparison and Ranking of Alternatives.
-The Preliminary Preferred Alternative was Alternative B1-Rehabilitate Dam and Reconstruct Bridge.
-This Alternative was presented to Council on October 18, 2016 where a decision to move forward to a Recommended Preferred Alternative was deferred on the basis for Council to receive additional information and justification for certain aspects.
+The Preliminary Preferred Alternative was presented to Council on October 18, 2016 where a decision to move forward to a Recommended Preferred Alternative was deferred on the basis for Council to receive additional information and justification for certain aspects.